 Products that are plant or insect regulators should include a discussion of the mechanism of action.
 The discussion can be supported by data and/or published literature.
 Activity related to a particular chemical isomer should also be described.

-In general, MCPAs should be expressed as viable organisms per unit weight or volume (e.g. cfu/g) or international units of potency per unit weight.
+In general, MCPAs should be expressed as viable organisms per unit weight or volume (e.g., colony-forming units per gram, cfu/g) or international units of potency per unit weight.
 Methods might need to be combined to verify certified limits and impurities.
 Consult the specific microbial testing guidelines.

 Adequate identification of microbes, microbial contaminants, and/or impurities is important for these pesticides.
-Each microbe should be identified by taxonomic position, serotype, and/or strain utilizing the best methods currently available and have an assigned or nationally recognized collection number (ie Bacillus thuringensis subsp kustaki AA1234; Beauveria bassiana strain 123).
+Each microbe should be identified by taxonomic position, serotype, and/or strain using the best methods currently available and have an assigned or nationally recognized collection number (e.g., Bacillus thuringensis subsp kustaki AA1234; Beauveria bassiana strain 123).

 Alternate names are also important to provide a link to the older literature on the microbe.
 Identification information should include:

-- the phenotype coded for, and its stability (and rate or exchange with other organisms), and
+- The phenotype coded for, and its stability (and rate or exchange with other organisms).

 A detailed description of the manufacturing process and QA/QC methods should also be submitted.
 This description must include methods taken to prevent contamination, ensure a uniform product, and identify the MCPA.